tgrants/programming-problem-set-solutions/README.md

 # Programming problem set solutions

-My solutions of various programming problems.
+My solutions for various programming problems.
 While correct, they are not guaranteed to be the best.
-Newer code is more likely to have better practices.
+Newer code is more likely to use better practices.

 <a title="CleverCode" href="https://clevercode.lv/statistics/Scheibenwischer">
 	<img src="https://img.shields.io/badge/clevercode-Scheibenwischer-red?style=flat-square&color=333333&labelColor=5C97CB"/>